brown-band/website/pages/scripts/1964-1965/fall/princeton.md

 :sd[Play natl. antm.]\
 :sd[Form GAS]

-It has been said that Princeton's team ahs a tiger in its tank.
+It has been said that Princeton’s team ahs a tiger in its tank.
 The Band suggests that the Brown football team throw out the tiger and give them plenty of hi-test gas.

 ## Halftime